L-K-Mist/feathers-chat-vuetify-electron/README.md

 For struggling startups "on the make" it means you can split different parts of your app over different Free-Tier servers. ie GUI state is synced to CouchDB on [Cloudant](https://www.ibm.com/cloud/cloudant) Chat and perhaps your feathers services are hosted via [Zeit](https://zeit.co/).

-### Why is Feathers Chat not front and center like in the other examples
+### Why is Feathers Chat not front-and-center like in the other examples

 To encourage fellow learners to play with feathers from this app, but keep the in-app chat as a side-feature. eg. In my case I built a GUI to control temperatures with an arduino and share the results on-line in the browser version, but chose not to get rid of the chat feature, but rather hacked it so that serial messages from the arduino joined in on the human chat.